EPCCed/eidf-docs/docs/services/s3/manage.md

 You can control which project members are allowed to view an access key and secret in the EIDF Portal or the SAFE.
 Project managers and the PI have access to all S3 accounts and associated access keys.

-To grant view permissions for an access key:
+To grant view permissions for an access key to a project member:

 1. Click on the "Edit" icon next to the key.
 1. Select the project members that will have view permissions for this access key.